By Joan C. Williams (Author, The New Girls’ Network) & Katherine Ullman (Program Associate, Center for WorkLife Law)

 This post was originally posted at Huffington Post.

-Women 2.0 readers: Have you recognized “The Stolen Idea” happening in the workplace or elsewhere?
+Women 2.0 readers: What do you think about queen bees?
 Let us know in the comments!

 About the guest blogger: Joan C. Williams is Founding Director of the Center for WorkLife Law and a central role in documenting workplace discrimination against adults with family responsibilities.
 The culmination of this work is Reshaping the Work-Family Debate: Why Men and Class Matter.
 Joan has played a central role in documenting workplace discrimination against adults with family responsibilities and works with employers, employees, employment lawyers.
 Follow her on Twitter at @JoanCWilliams.